MicrosoftDocs/playfab-docs/playfab-docs/features/social/tournaments-leaderboards/index.md

 Using event or tournament leaderboards are great ways of increasing engagement within your game.
 Using PlayFab, you can easily set up a recurring tournament that awards prizes to the winners, reaches out to the participants, and gets your players coming back into your game to try and get the highest score.

 > [!IMPORTANT]
 > Teams are invited to request access to our Private Preview of "Leaderboards v2".
-Find the latest, here: [PlayFab](https://developer.microsoft.com/en-us/games/articles/tags/playfab/).
+Find the latest, [here].(https://developer.microsoft.com/en-us/games/articles/tags/playfab/).

 ## What are Leaderboards?